What You Need to Become a Professional Typist

-Working as a typist can be an exciting career for many people.
+Working as a professional typist can be an exciting career for many people.
 You may be adding this to your tasks as a secretary or working as an independent contractor.
 This job entails listening to audio files and converting them into text.
-The type of audio files you may encounter range from research interviews, medical dictations to business meetings.
+The type of audio files you may encounter range from research interviews, and medical dictations to business meetings.
 Transcripts are required for these areas to provide an accurate record of what was said.

-What Background Knowledge Does a Typist Need?
+What Background Knowledge Does a Professional Typist Need?

-To be a successful typist, you need to be knowledgeable in field you are transcribing.
+To be a successful typist, you need to be knowledgeable in the field you are transcribing.
 For example, if you will be working as a medical transcriptionist, having knowledge of medical terminology will be a great advantage.
-The same applies for if you are working in academic, legal or business fields.
-Being knowledgeable in the jargon of the field you are transcribing will help you work more efficiently and a create a more accurate transcript.
+The same applies if you are working in academic, legal or business fields.
+Being knowledgeable in the jargon of the field you are transcribing will help you work more efficiently and create a more accurate transcript.

 If you will be working as a typing contractor for a business such as Pacific Transcription, having strong general knowledge and a keen interest in world events will be looked upon favourably.
-Familiarity with a broad range of subjects when working as a typist is vital as you will be challenged with a diverse range of topics.
+Familiarity with a broad range of subjects when working as a professional typist is vital as you will be challenged with a diverse range of topics.

 Probably the most important things for transcriptionists to understand are the rules of English writing.
 You need to have a strong grasp of spelling, grammar and sentence structures.
 Knowing simple things, such as the difference between your and you’re, vastly improves the quality of a professional transcript.
 Take the time to brush up on the basics and improve your writing.

 What Skills Are Required to be a Successful Typist?

 To be a professional typist you require certain skills which can be acquired through practice.